-Health Risks of Lack of Sleepdate: August 6, 2012
+Health Risks of Lack of Sleep

 After an evening of staying up watching late-night TV or desperately trying to fall asleep without success, you’ll feel the effects of lack of sleep the following morning.
 Hitting the snooze button a few more times or yawning through your first meeting of the day, however, are only the immediate and superficial effects of sleep deprivation.
 Long term, chronic lack of sleep can do much more harm than just leaving you feeling tired.
 Quality rest is essential to staying healthy.
 It’s the time when your body works much of its restorative magic.